inspircd/docs/docs/3/installation/pkgsrc.md

 * Darwin (macOS)
 * Linux (CentOS, etc)

-Other unix-likes probably work too.
+Other UNIX-likes probably work too.

 ### How do I install this package?